Date(s) - 04/15/2020

 - Understand the steps involved in needs-based problem solving.

-- Have an understanding of how to de-escalate two angry people at the same time.
+- Understand how to de-escalate two angry people at the same time.